dhemery/.dotfiles/README.md

 # Dale's Dot Files

-## Dot File Delegation

-I use a "delegation" approach to dot files:
+I take a "delegation" approach to dot files:

 - Put configuration files in "standard" places.
   That is,